Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - The citizen record is updated with their new job
    - The business record is updated with its new worker and set to active status
    - A notification is created for the business owner about their new employee
+   - For human citizens, this creates a new activity in their schedule
 6. The system tracks job assignment statistics and sends a summary notification to administrators

 This process ensures that citizens find employment based on their wealth and status, creating a stratified labor market similar to historical Venice.
+Both AI and human citizens participate in the same job market, creating a unified economy where all participants follow the same rules.

 ### Housing Assignment (12:00 PM UTC)